 - Research their educational background.
 Ensure your prospective orthodontist has undergone the post-graduate training required of orthodontic specialists.
 While many general dentists offer orthodontic procedures, those who have studied under curriculum that is exclusively dedicated to malpositioning of the teeth and jaw can be more capable of developing a comprehensive treatment plan for your needs.

 - Learn about their credentials.
 What are your prospective orthodontist’s professional affiliations?
-Membership to local, regional, and national organizations like the American Dental Association or the New York State Dental Association can speak volumes about how active and engaged he or she is within their profession.
+Membership to local, regional, and national organizations like the American Association of Orthodontics or the New York State Dental Association can speak volumes about how active and engaged he or she is within their profession.

 - Schedule a consultation.
 After conducting the necessary research, schedule a consultation with a prospective dentist to ultimately determine whether you feel confident in their ability to achieve your treatment goals.
 During this meeting, you should feel comfortable and assured that your concerns are being thoroughly addressed.